microsoft/TypeScript-Handbook/pages/tutorials/React.md

 It's important that the `enthusiasmLevel` property come last, since otherwise it would be overridden by the property in our old state.

 You may want to write a few tests for your reducer.
-It should be relatively easy. since reducers are pure functions, and can be passed arbitrary data.
+Since reducers are pure functions, they can be passed arbitrary data.
+For every input, reducers can tested by checking their newly produced state.
+Consider looking into Jest's [toEqual](https://facebook.github.io/jest/docs/expect.html#toequalvalue) method to accomplish this.

 ## Making a container